At Gtmhub, we are big believers in OKRs. Shocking, I know.

 The reasons why an organization may need to improve at any of these are different.
 For example, whereas a global corporation with tens of thousands of employees may have problems with disengaged employees, startups have problems with employees that are too engaged.
 Big corporation may have problems with too many policies in place to implement transparency, startups on the other hand many times simply don’t have time to communicate properly.

-At the very fundamental level, OKRs help companies of all sizes achieve efficient prioritization.
+At the very fundamental level, OKRs help companies of all sizes achieve

 It is for this reason that we embraced OKRs.